 A probe line typically has a leader, probers, and possibly two people who manage a guidon cord ("guide-on").
 The probers can be bystanders who are trained on the spot.

 The following slideshow illustrates the probe line process (click on the right-arrow to advance through the slides; click and hold an image to prevent it from advancing).

 When used in a probe line, the probes should be held vertically relative to gravity (i.e., plumb).
 When probing after a transceiver search, the probe should be held at 90-degrees relative to the snow surface.

-If there is a chance the victim is still alive, you may want to probe to only 1.5 meters (5 feet) so you can cover more terrain in less time.
+If there is a chance the victim is still alive, you may want to probe 1.5 meters (5 feet) deep so you can cover more terrain in less time.
 However, probe lines are almost always considered a recovery technique.
 In that case, rescuers should probe the full length of their probes.

 These instructions assume 50 cm (20 inches) between probe holes.
 This "coarse" spacing has about an 80% chance of finding a person on the first pass.
 It's a good balance between speed and thoroughness.

 If you don't locate the victim using coarse spacing, you can consider using fine spacing.
 In fine spacing, rescuers line up elbow-to-shoulder rather than palm-to-palm, probe three times (with approximately 25 cm [10 inches] spacing between probe holes), and take small (25 cm [10 inch]) steps forward.
 The fine spacing takes twice as long with a relatively small increase in detection.